A guide to permitted contribution allowances, lifetime allowance protections and tax relief.

 The annual allowance does not apply in the tax year in which a member dies or retires due to serious ill-health (i.e. has been advised by a medical practitioner that their life expectancy is less than a year).

 The tapered annual allowance was introduced on 6 April 2016.
-It reduced a pension scheme member's annual allowance on a sliding scale for a tax year in which their 'adjusted income*' and 'threshold income**' exceed the relevant limits.
+It reduced a pension scheme member's annual allowance on a sliding scale for a tax year in which their 'adjusted income*' and 'threshold income**' exceeds £260,000 in a tax year.
+Members with an adjusted income of £360,000 or more will have a tapered annual allowance of £10,000 gross.

 *Adjusted income includes the member's earnings, dividends, interest on savings and pension contributions (including those made as a result of a salary sacrifice or similar arrangement).